 Small, detailed mirrors in gold, cream, or blush frames amplify the light and elegance in vintage cottagecore aesthetic decor.
 Hang them alone or in clusters to add whimsy and reflection.
 They make tiny rooms feel bigger while reflecting cozy corners or charming shelves.
 A mirror above a vintage dresser or beside a lace-draped window adds subtle luxury.
 Their ornate edges feel both graceful and timeless.

-- Furniture: distressed teal-green console table with natural wood top
+- Furniture: distressed turquoise console table with visible wood grain top

-- Materials: weathered wood, chipped paint, crocheted lace, aged mercury glass, dried botanicals
+- Materials: weathered wood, chipped paint finishes, crocheted lace, dried botanicals, antiqued mirror glass

 26. Homespun Table Settings